grepString/SuperSprayPaintMod/README.md

 If you encounter issues:

-1. Check the UE4SS console for error messages
+1. Check the UE4SS console for error messages (requires zDEV-UE4SS install)
 2. Make sure the mod is properly installed and enabled (either with enabled.txt or in mods.txt/mods.json)
 3. If paint cans spawn in weird positions:
    - Make sure you're standing on relatively flat ground.
 Gas Stations and Repair Shops have the best flat ground.